 • Staff are aware of the medical or learning needs of individual students via the Student Record in IBOS

-• In cases where the whereabouts of a student under Bright World Guardianships is not known or the student is believed to be at risk of harm, procedures to locate the student by the safest and quickest means possible, or secure the safety of the student will be invoked immediately by following the Absent or Missing Student policy
+• In cases where the whereabouts of a student under Bright World guardianships is not known or the student is believed to be at risk of harm, procedures to locate the student by the safest and quickest means possible, or secure the safety of the student will be invoked immediately

 • The company has procedures in place that enable child protection concerns and incidents to be dealt with promptly and effectively and in line with relevant legislation